school year

 IMPORTANT REGISTRATION INFORMATION

-We use a registration system called CAMPBRAIN which allows you to pay by MasterCard or VISA.
-If you are new to the system, we recommend PRE-REGISTERING by establishing a CampBrain account and completing ALL the required online forms before registration opens.
+We use a registration system called CAMPBRAIN.
+If you are new to the system, we highly recommend PRE-REGISTERING by establishing a CampBrain account and completing ALL the required online forms before registration opens.
+Setup your account and pre-register below.
+For detailed pre-registration instructions click here.

 Elementary Classes (3rd-5th grade)